 Assistance League of Atlanta’s newest program, Backpack Buddies, fills the weekend hunger gap by providing food for students who might otherwise lack meals over the weekend.
 These students, selected by school counselors, take home on Fridays a backpack of healthy meals and snacks, making it possible for each student to return to school on Monday mornings fed and ready to learn.

 Member volunteers purchase, store, and pack the food into plastic bags and deliver them to the school where parent volunteers fill the backpacks and hand them out.
 The students return the backpacks on Monday in order to receive food the following Friday.
-By the end of the 2021-2022 school, year 50 bags a week were supplied to Dresden Elementary in Dekalb County.
-An additional school, Norcross Elementary in Gwinnett County, received 50 bags per week for several weeks during summer school.
-Starting in the fall, we will be delivering 50 bags every week to both schools.
+By the end of the 2022-2023 school, year 100 bags a week were supplied to students at Norcross Elementary in Gwinnett County and Dresden Elementary in Dekalb County.

 Each backpack contains: